-The Solomon R Guggenheim Museum was designed by US architect Frank Lloyd Wright and was completed shortly after his death in 1959.
-It is well worth a visit just to see this icon of Modernist architecture, which was designed specifically to showcase the modern art within.
-Inside, it features a highly commended collection of late 19th- and 20th-century art works, as well as touring exhibitions.
-From beneath the huge glass dome, a quarter-of-a-mile-long ramp spirals down the inside of the building, past the collection of art, including works by Pissarro, Kandinsky, Klee, Picasso, Toulouse-Lautrec, Cézanne, Mapplethorpe and Gober.
+Designed by US architect Frank Lloyd Wright, the Guggenheim was built in 1959 and is an icon of Modernist architecture specifically created to showcase the modern art within.
+Featuring a highly celebrated collection of late 19th and 20th-century artworks, as well as touring exhibitions.
+Beneath a glass dome, a quarter mile ramp spirals down the inside of the building, past a collection including pieces by Pissarro, Kandinsky, Klee, Picasso, Toulouse-Lautrec, Cézanne, Mapplethorpe and Gober.

 Address: 1071 Fifth Avenue, at 89th Street

 Transport: Subway 4, 5 or 6 to 86th Street; bus M1, M2, M3, or M4 on Madison or Fifth Avenue